wilfredinni/python-cheatsheet/docs/cheatsheet/dictionaries.md

 ---
 title: Python Dictionaries - Python Cheatsheet
-description: In Python, a dictionary is an ordered (from Python > 3.7) collection of key, value pairs.
+description: In Python, a dictionary is an insertion-ordered (from Python > 3.7) collection of key, value pairs.
 ---

 <base-title :title="frontmatter.title" :description="frontmatter.description">